joshbuker/joshbuker.github.io/ja/tabs/now.md

 I've recently delved into the rabbit-hole that is [NixOS](https://nixos.org/), and have been thoroughly enjoying the declarative paradigm of system management.
 The biggest downfall of NixOS, however, is the documentation.
 To be blunt, it's god-awful.
 Errors are esoteric, documentation outdated or missing, and it took me three "try-give up for 2 weeks-try again" cycles before I even could get myself started with it.

-But, complaining about something without offering assistance is generally not useful, so I'm planning to do my part to help, in the spirit of [Open Source Software (OSS)](https://www.fsf.org/about/what-is-free-software).
+But, complaining about something without offering assistance is generally not useful, so I'm planning to do my part to help in the spirit of [Open Source Software (OSS)](https://www.fsf.org/about/what-is-free-software).
 I'm cleaning up my personal NixOS config to be reusable as a template, and planning to do a series of Getting Started videos and companion blog posts to help others get started.
 In particular, I'm wanting to show folks how to switch from Pop!
 OS to using NixOS with Pop Shell (functionally equivalent), and a few explanation videos with [Manim](https://notes.joshbuker.com/Evergreen+Notes/Manim) for covering how Nix itself works.

 ## Hobbies I'm focusing on